-- 1. Create a dedicated integration user account in Service Manager.
-See "How to Create an Integration User Account" below. - 2.
-Add the UCMDB connection information to the system information record.
-See "How to Add the UCMDB Connection Information" on the next page.
+- Create a dedicated integration user account in Service Manager.
+See "How to Create an Integration User Account" on the next page. - Add the UCMDB connection information to the system information record.
+See "How to Add UCMDB and UCMDB Browser Connection Information" on page 49.